 Law of Effect (Thorndike vs. Skinner)

 At the time, classical conditioning was the top theory in behaviorism.
-But Skinner knew that research showed that voluntary behaviors could be part of the conditioning process as well.
+However, Skinner knew that research showed that voluntary behaviors could be part of the conditioning process.
 In the late 1800s, a psychologist named Edward Thorndike wrote about “The Law of Effect.”
-He said, “responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation, and responses that produce a discomforting effect become less likely to occur again in that situation.”
+He said, “Responses that produce a satisfying effect in a particular situation become more likely to occur again in that situation, and responses that produce a discomforting effect become less likely to occur again in that situation.”

 Thorndike tested out The Law of Effect with a box of his own.
 The box contained a maze and a lever.
-He placed a cat inside the box and fish outside the box.
-He then recorded the times in which it took the cats to get out of the box and eat the fish.
+He placed a cat inside the box and a fish outside the box.
+He then recorded how the cats got out of the box and ate the fish.

 Thorndike noticed that the cats would explore the maze and eventually found the lever.
-The level would let them out of the box (and lead them to the fish) faster.
+The level would let them out of the box, leading them to the fish faster.
 Once discovering this, the cats were more likely to use the lever when they wanted to get fish.

 Skinner took this idea and ran with it.
-Nowadays, we call the box in which animal experiments are performed “Skinner’s box.”
+We call the box where animal experiments are performed "Skinner's box."

 Why Do We Call This Box the “Skinner Box?”